ag2ai/cookiecutter-fastagency/{{cookiecutter.project_slug}}/README.md

 2. Open the `.devcontainer/devcontainer.env` file and set your `OPENAI_API_KEY`.
 Alternatively, you can skip this step and set the `OPENAI_API_KEY` later in the terminal of the devcontainer.

-3. Press `Ctrl+Shift+P` or `Cmd+Shift+P` and select the option `Dev Containers: Rebuild and Reopen in Container`.
+3. Press `Ctrl+Shift+P`(for windows/linux) or `Cmd+Shift+P`(for mac) and select the option `Dev Containers: Rebuild and Reopen in Container`.
 This will open the current repository in a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) using Docker and will install all the requirements to run the example application.
 {% if "nats" in cookiecutter.app_type %}4.
 This example needs `NATS` to be up and running. `NATS` is automatically started by the devcontainer.{% endif %}
 {% if "nats" in cookiecutter.app_type %}5{% else %}4{% endif %}.
 The `workflow.py` file defines the autogen workflows.
 It is imported and used in the files that define the `UI`.
 {% if cookiecutter.app_type == "console" %}